-Scooters and e-bikes are an excellent means of transport for those who wish to get to places a little faster while saving on money.
+Scooters and e-bikes are excellent means of transport for those who wish to get to places a little faster while saving money.
 E-bikes are particularly fun, and if you’d like to incorporate exercise into your daily routine, riding these gets you closer to your fitness goals.
 However, electric bike insurance isn’t something that many people worry about every day.

-Most e-bike and scooter owners purchase home or auto insurance without considering whether the motorized properties are included in their loss or liability coverages.
+Most e-bike and scooter owners purchase home insurance or auto insurance without considering whether the motorized properties are included in their loss or liability coverages.
 So how will you know if you really need insurance for your electric bike and scooter?

 Are E-Bikes and Scooters Covered by Insurance?

 Since an e-bike is a motorized vehicle, it doesn’t get much liability, theft, or damage coverage, if any, under most standard homeowners and renters insurance policies.
 Even if the e-bike is covered under your personal property protection, the coverage will be very limited.